ccheptea/beautiful-jekyll/_posts/2017-10-13-auto-value-curious-builder-trick.md

 As many people already know AutoValue is great.
 It is a helpful tool that takes care our model objects, makes them solid and immutable, has lots of extensions and generates \[a lot\] of code that otherwise would be our job to do.

-## Easy builder setup
+## Basic Builders
-Another good think about AutoValue is that it allows us to easily implement the builder pattern, reduced-to-an-interface easy.
-Let's have a look at a real example.
-Suppose we want to log an event every time  a user a user signs in.
+Another good think about AutoValue is that it allows us to easily implement the builder pattern -  reduced-to-an-interface easy.
+Here's an example.
+Suppose we want to log an event every time a user signs in.
 Our event class will look like this:

 ```java
 @AutoValue